MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 3 How to run the code?
 ----------------------
-Copy the source code and the *.dat files into the same folder and run "Batch.m".
-Instantaneous velocities are accessible through the Matlab workspace.
+Copy the source code and the *.dat files into the same folder and run "RUNawcc.m".
+Please, update your sampling properties.

+The instantaneous velocities are accessible through the Matlab workspace.

 Please note that the read.m function considers that *.dat files: i) are binarised and ii) include the probe position.
 If your input files are different, this function should be modified.
+For unsteady measurements, you may consider commenting out the roc method call (filtering for steady flows).

 4 Comment on measurement accuracy
 ----------------------------------